adamaltmejd/cv/index.md

 ## Current projects

 ### Predicting Replication
-I use machine learning techniques to build a model that is better than a market at predicting replication success.
-I also study which features drive this accuracy.
-The model could be used as a cheap and efficient tool to aid researchers in evaluating the necessity of planned ex ante.
+Together with a number of coauthors, I employ machine learning to estimate a model that is more accurate than a prediction market at forecasting replication success of lab experiments.
+We further study which features drive this accuracy.
+The model could be used as a cheap and efficient tool to aid researchers in evaluating the necessity of running replications ex ante.

-### Evolution of preferences for ambiguity
+### Homophily and information avoidance
-Recently, theories of games with Knightian uncertainty, or ambiguity have been developed.
-Assuming neo-additive capacities and using the Chateauneuf et. al. (2007) model, we explore evolutionary stability of ambiguity-contingent preferences in different types of games.
-Could optimistic agents have an persistent and stable advantage in certain settings?
-Joint work with [Thomas Seiler](http://www.hhs.se/en/person/?personid=34461033).
+There is a vast literature in Psychology and Economics about how we tend to learn selectively, searching for ways to confirm our priors and biases.
+Using both empirical and experimental data, I study how this type of motivated reasoning affects who we choose to follow and be friends with.

-### Games with *unknown unknowns*
+### Peer effects in education choice
-Finding inspiration in theoretical models by Grant and Quiggin (2013) as well as Karni and Vierø (2014), I study the effect of knowledge of one's own unawareness of possible states of the world in strategic environments.
-I create a simple one-shot model of such decisions and test how important such knowledge is when making choices in the lab.
+Considering its immense, life changing consequences, our choice of which university education to pursue often seems ill-informed.
+I estimate to what extent our choice of education is affected by our peers, using a unique data set.

 ## Teaching Experience